dloprodu/visitors-tracker-api/README.md

 Business Logic Layer.
 Defines the logic per use case.
 Each use case must be implemented by inheriting from the BaseActionManager base class.

-BaseActionManager may encapsulate logic common to all implemented use cases, such as unified error handling, data validation or caching,
+BaseActionManager may encapsulate common logic to all implemented use cases, such as unified error handling, data validation or caching,

 ### 3. VisitorsTracker.DBL

 Data Base Layer.
 Layer in charge of the implementation of the drivers for data storage access.
 In this case we use as storage CosmosDB with MongoDB interface.

-###4.
-VisitorsTracker.Models
+### 4. VisitorsTracker.Models

 Defines the necessary models of the business logic.